 See also section 4.4.14 Co-payment for Pelvic Evisceration (PE) Surgery – specific to Waitemata District only.

-B02W Stroke Clot Retrieval
+B08W Other Stroke Clot Interventions

-Clot retrieval was a new technology and service with a strong case for outcome improvement that developed more quickly than other new technologies.

-The New Zealand Stroke Network promoted a service configuration with the service being very time-dependent for its use.
-Because of this, it was decided that clot retrieval events should be provided with their own NZ specific DRG B02W Stroke Clot Retrieval.
-The initial definition developed in WIESNZ19 for this NZ DRG reflected knowledge of the service at the time of the development.
-However, with the growth of this service new facets were identified, therefore NZ DRG B02W was revised in WIESNZ20 and remains current for WIESNZ24..
+In AR-DRG v11.0 there is a specific ADRG for Endovascular Clot Retrieval B08.
+It was found that all casemix events where there was a ‘complete’ outcome mapped to the ADRG B08.
+Consequently, events which are casemix, and either ‘incomplete’ or ‘precerebral’ only are mapped to a new NZ DRG B08W Other Stroke Clot Interventions.

-Stroke clot retrieval events are defined as those that satisfy conditions I, II, III and IV:
+Stroke clot retrieval incomplete or precerebral events are defined as those that satisfy conditions I, II, III IV and V:

 Event is from one of the three facilities: Auckland City Hospital (3260), Wellington Hospital (5811) and Christchurch Hospital (4011)